Mesud-Ahmed/Image-Finder/README.md

 A simple React application that allows users to search for images using the Pixabay API.
 Users can enter a search term, select the number of images to display, and view results in a responsive grid format.
 Built with React and Material UI.

 ---
+## Live Preview

+Check out the live version of this project [here](https://image-finder-plum.vercel.app/).

 ## Features